nymtech/CensorshipMeasurements/README.md

   cd Censorship_Measurements
 ```

-and run in the command line (note, your `Docket` desktop app should be open at this point)
+and run in the command line (note, your `Docker` desktop app should be open at this point)

 ```bash
 docker-compose up